"Doctor Ayla, Doctor Ayla for ER!”

 My head is running at full speed, but I try to stay calm while explaining exactly where to place their hands for the chest compressions, how to fold their hands and what rhythm to follow.

-At the same time, we go through the case again – her original condition on arrival, the treatment so far, the moment of deterioration, looking for missing information that could lead to an improvement of the treatment.
+At the same time, we go through the case again – her original condition on arrival, the treatment so far, the moment of deterioration, looking for missing information that could be the key to her treatment.

 15, 2, 15, 2